UGA merit award

 Scholarship winners include Jeremy Ownby of Evans, a 2000 graduate of Greenbrier High School; and Martinez residents Alex Doty and Neil Howerton, 2002 graduates of Evans High School.
 All three attend Augusta State University.

 Christopher Lee Golden of Martinez earned Faculty Honors for the summer semester 2003 at the Georgia Institute of Technology.
-Golden earned the honor for maintaining a 4.0 academic average for the semester.
+Golden earned the honor for maintaining a 4.0 grade-point average for the semester.

-Tameka E. Rolle of Martinez was named to the summer Academic Achievement List at Georgia Southwestern State University.
-To be named to the list, students must earn an average of 3.5 or higher.
+Tameka E. Rolle of Martinez was named to the summer Academic Achievement List at Georgia Southwestern State University in Americus, Ga.
+To be named to the list, students must earn a grade-point average of 3.5 or higher.

 Lesley Graybeal, a 2003 graduate of Greenbrier High School, is one of 21 students receiving a Foundation Fellowship at the University of Georgia.
 The award, which provides an annual stipend of $8,000 and a tuition waiver, includes grants for travel-study and academic conferences and research, along with other enrichment opportunities.
-Foundation Fellows have an average SAT of 1511 and an average GPA of 4.09.
+Foundation Fellows have an average SAT of 1,511 and an average grade-point average of 4.09.

 Graybeal is the daughter of Michael and Sheila Graybeal of Evans.